OctopusDeploy/blog/blog/2020-01/deploying-java-with-mysql/index.md

 ![](ado-add-capability.png)

-With that work complete, our ADO instance can now be able to build Maven projects!
+With that work complete, your ADO instance can now be able to build Maven projects!

 :::hint
 The steps for configuring ADO to build ANT projects are nearly identical to these.
-Replace the Maven with ANT for the build agent and capablity sections
+Replace Maven with ANT for the build agent and capablity sections
 :::

 ## The sample application